How to Extend Tire Life: Maximize Your Tires’ Mileage.

 How to do it: Move your front tires to the back, switching their side, then move the rear tires to the front, also switching their side.

-The X-pattern is an alternative to the rearward cross and is suitable for vehicles with non-directional tires of the same size.
+The X-pattern is an alternative to the rearward cross and is suitable for cars with non-directional tires of the same size.

-Here, all tires change places diagonally across the vehicle.
+Here, all tires change places diagonally across the car.

 5. Forward Cross